snowplow/dbt-snowplow-unified/docs/markdown/snowplow_unified_common_cols.md

 {% enddocs %}

 {% docs col_list_items_percentage_scrolled %}
-Total number of items in the list on the screen
+Percentage of the list on the screen that the user scrolled to.

 This is calculated only for mobile apps based on the `screen_summary` context.
 {% enddocs %}